- City Departments

 - Train your staff.
 Trapping oils and grease with paper towels and disposing of them properly can go a long way.
 Before washing or rinsing pots or dishes, wipe off cooking oil, salad dressing, and sauces using paper towels and discard in designated waste containers.
 Throw away solid foods before placing dishes in a sink or dishwasher.
 Other solids, like coffee grounds and tea leaves, should also go in the trash rather than down the drain.

 - Keep a clean, FOG-free kitchen.
 Regularly maintained kitchen equipment prevents build up FOG.
 Remove all solid grease build-ups from processing equipment exhaust systems by scraping waste into a container for disposal.
 Pour oily and greasy water used to clean fixtures down a drain equipped with a grease trap and not into an outdoor drain.
 Outdoor drains flow directly to the river without treatment.

-Connect floor drains to an oil and grease trap.
-Make sure to dispose of any cleaning products according to instructions found on the bottles.
+- Clean grease traps regularly.
 The City of Southlake requires for grease traps to be cleaned at least every 90 days.
-Based on the flow of grease, many food establishment require a more frequent clean up.
+Based on the amount of grease, many food establishments require a more frequent cleanup.
 An easy way of knowing when to clean out the grease trap is when the percentage of total occupancy is 25% of the trap.

-Check out the link in Helpful Information for some additional FOG Best Practices to help reduce the waste.
+Check out the links in Helpful Information for some additional FOG Best Practices to help reduce the waste.